Sandy Spring, Maryland: History

 The community was founded by Quakers who arrived in the early 18th century searching for land where they could grow tobacco and corn.

 One of the very early land owners in the Sandy Spring area was Richard Snowden, who patented (purchased) the 1000 acre "Snowden's Manor" in 1715.
 Snowden gradually enlarged his property with additional land purchases over the next few decades until it was surveyed at over 9000 acre as "Snowden's Manor Enlarged" in 1743.

 Another important early landowner, Major John Bradford, had patented over 2000 acre in the Sandy Spring area, including "Charley Forest" in 1716, "Charley Forest Enlarged", "Higham", and "Discovery."
 Bradford sold off large parts of these properties, but Snowden's son-in-law, James Brooke, later bought up the original Charley Forest land as well as other land in the area, eventually owning over 22000 acre by the 1760s.

 The Quakers built their current brick meeting house in 1817, replacing a 1770 frame meeting house.
 Quakers first began worshiping in the area circa 1753.
 The site is near a fresh-water spring that gave its name to the community.
 The location of this meeting house in the village of Sandy Spring helped to define the geographic extent of the greater Sandy Spring neighborhood of the time, comprising those areas from which members of the Meeting could travel to and from the meeting house by horse or carriage in one day, arriving home before sunset.
 The greater Sandy Spring neighborhood thus includes the current communities of Brookeville, Olney, Norbeck, Ednor, Brighton, and other communities within a six-mile radius of the meeting house.

 In the late 19th century the community started a local school called the Sherwood Academy.
 This school was turned over to the Government of Montgomery County in 1906 to become Sherwood High School, the county's third public high school.
 A Quaker school, Sandy Spring Friends School, was established in 1961.
 In 1967 a Quaker retirement community, Friends House, was founded next to the school.

 The Sandy Spring Library opened behind the Sandy Spring Store in 1842.
 The Farmer's Club of Sandy Spring was established in 1844 to discuss preferable methods of farming.

 A 1901 Department of Labor study documented hundreds of residents who trace their lineage 125 years to free black families.

 Benjamin Hallowell

-Benjamin Hallowell (educator) (1799-1887) was a prominent Quaker in 19th century Sandy Spring.
-As an educator, he taught at Fair Hill in Olney, then taught in Virginia.
+Benjamin Hallowell (1799–1887) was a prominent Quaker in 19th century Sandy Spring.
+An educator, he taught at Fair Hill in Olney, then taught in Virginia.
 He lived at Rockland in Olney.
 His farm is now the Hallowell housing development.
 He briefly served as the first president of the Maryland Agricultural College (later to become the University of Maryland.)
 He was integral in forming the Sandy Spring Farmer's Club and the Mutual Fire Insurance Company.